digital-work-lab/thesis-template/README.md

 - include the data and the code for your analyses in a digital appendix
 - provide PDFs of the papers you cited (if possible)
 - send the source files (markdown, references.bib) and a PDF version of the thesis to your supervisor via e-mail.

-## Pre-Submission Checklist

-- [ ] For (regression) models, the model formulas are provided.
-- [ ] Every figure and table is referenced and described in the text.
-- [ ] Choose appropriate formatting of numbers that does not suggest unjustified levels of accuracy (e.g., response times of employees in ms).
-- [ ] If feasible, arrange rows/columns/bars in an order of numerical progression; always indicate what numbers are shown, including units (axes, legends).
-- [ ] Provide complete reference information in the reference section (e.g., including Authors, Title, Journal, Volume, Issue).
-- [ ] Keep in mind that claims of significance require appropriate statistical tests.
-- [ ] The writing style should be objective and neutral, in particular in the related work, methodology, and results sections.
-Clearly indicate when you go beyond the data and develop your own interpretation (e.g., in the form of propositions).

 # References